pauloantonio-git/wehostvoip-docs/docs/plivo_trunk.md

 Add the gateway as the FQDN provided by PLIVO.

-## 3.2 Add the Caller ID, I highly recommend you to assigna a number on PLIVO and use here its Caller_ID.
+## 3.2 Add the Caller ID, I highly recommend you to assign a number on PLIVO and use here its Caller_ID.

 ## 3.3 Normalization - Not required